This is a beginning to intermediate course. After completing this course, the mental health professional will be able to:

 ACT’s emphasis on the development of values and having a life that is informed by values also has special usefulness in work with trauma survivors.
 Trauma is often an existential/spiritual crisis, and some persons respond to trauma exposure with nihilism, alienation, and the expression of foreshortened future that says that nothing matters any more.
 Therapy that explicitly attends to questions of values, and of building a life that reflects a client’s value rather than one that is reactive to the experience of trauma contains a powerful message about the worth of the client’s life.

 Dialectical behavior therapy (DBT) was developed by Linehan (1993a) as a treatment package for individuals who engaged in non-lethal self-inflicted violence, and was eventually marketed as a treatment for Borderline personality disorder (BDP).
-Because persons with a complex trauma picture are frequently diagnosed with BPD, and because many trauma survivors struggle with affect management, relationships with others, self-care and self-soothing, many components of the DBT treatment model are extremely helpful in work with trauma survivors, particularly those with Complex Trauma histories.
-Linehan’s model focuses on clients’ experiences of validation, positing that the behaviors that are diagnosed as BPD arose from the context of highly invalidating environments.
+Because persons with a complex trauma picture are frequently misdiagnosed with BPD, and because many trauma survivors struggle with affect management, relationships with others, self-care and self-soothing, many components of the DBT treatment model are extremely helpful in work with trauma survivors, particularly those with Complex Trauma histories.
+Linehan’s model focuses on clients’ experiences of validation, positing that the behaviors that are diagnosed as BPD arose from the context of highly invalidating environments; this would be another way of framing the disorganizing or dangerous environments common in the childhoods of survivors of complex trauma.
 Consistent with the goals of a trauma-informed therapy, DBT therapists are encouraged to see themselves as the client’s ally and a source of validation for their personhood, while simultaneously working with the client to change ways of behaving that create difficulties in life.
 The dialectical tension between compassionate acceptance and validation of client’s realities and their humanity, and the emphasis on the necessity for making specific behavior change in order to have a life that is more powerful, effective, and enjoyable lies at the foundation of this approach.
 The balance of acceptance and change is at the heart of the DBT paradigm.

 DBT as a complete package has two components.
 The first is individual psychotherapy; the second is a skills training curriculum, generally taught in groups.
 Both group and individual treatment focus on ameliorating specific categories of behavior, with distinct stages for treatment and targets for intervention that standard DBT therapists use in the order specified by Linehan.
 The rationale for this very structured approach is to avoid a focus on client crises, and to ensure that the client is alive and coming to therapy in order to develop new skills for having “the life worth living.”
 PTSD is directly addressed by DBT, with its treatment described as one of the specific goals of the second stage of DBT treatment, in which a focus is on non-avoidant emotional expression.

-The specific targets of DBT are, in the order of priority, self-inflicted violence and other risk-to-life behaviors; behaviors that undermine therapy, referred to as “therapy-interfering behaviors,” which can include avoidance, persistent non-participation in homework, missing sessions, or actions that undercut the therapeutic alliance; and behaviors that reduce quality of life.
+The specific targets of DBT are, in the order of priority, self-inflicted violence and other risk-to-life behaviors; behaviors that undermine therapy, referred to as “therapy-interfering behaviors” and which, from a trauma-informed perspective, can be construed as attempts to manage distance and closeness with the trauma cue of another human being, behavior which can include avoidance, persistent non-participation in homework, missing sessions, or actions that undercut the therapeutic alliance; and behaviors that reduce quality of life.
 The treatment is grounded in a mixture of behavioral principles, including the use of self-monitoring through diary cards, relapse prevention strategies such as behavioral chain analysis, exposure exercises, and mindfulness skill building.
 Linehan’s model closely mirrors the general principles of trauma treatment, in that there is an initial emphasis on stabilization, the processing of material, and then on exploration of existential concerns, although she sees the last as optional, rather than core, to DBT.

 DBT skills training groups focus on the same set of problem behaviors, with curriculum divided into four modules: core mindfulness skills, which are practiced at the start of every DBT group; interpersonal effectiveness skills; emotion regulation skills; and distress tolerance skills.
 DBT uses a variety of helpful mnemonics to assist people in acquiring and utilizing the various skills (e.g., the interpersonal effectiveness skill set DEARMAN, used to negotiate for what one wants, stands for Describe your situation, Express why this is an issue and how you feel about it, Assert yourself by asking clearly for what you want, Reinforce your position by offering a positive consequence if you were to get what you want, Mindful of the situation by focusing on what you want and ignore distractions, Appear Confident even if you don’t feel confident, and Negotiate with a hesitant person and come to a comfortable compromise on your request (Linehan, 1993a).

-Although mindfulness is a core component of DBT, it is, unlike ACT, very focused on behavioral change.
-What differentiates DBT from other CBT-based approaches to therapy, and makes it particularly useful in work with trauma survivors, is that it combines the notion of mindful radical acceptance of what is (i.e. that the trauma has happened) and mindful skills at observing and relating compassionately to one’s own distress with specific skills focused on empowering clients to change their intra- and interpersonal behaviors.
+Although mindfulness is a core component of DBT, it is, unlike ACT, very focused on behavioral change in relationship to self and others.
+What differentiates DBT from other CBT-based approaches to therapy, and makes it particularly useful in work with trauma survivors, is that it combines the notion of mindful radical acceptance of what is (i.e., that the trauma has happened) and mindful skills at observing and relating compassionately to one’s own distress with specific skills focused on empowering clients to change their intra- and interpersonal behaviors from trauma-generated coping strategies to ways of being that are life-enhancing at best, and neutral at least.
 Most of the focuses of DBT are those that are germane to trauma survivors, who struggle with emotion regulation and self-soothing in the face of trauma’s powerful affects and intrusive images.